semgrep/semgrep-docs/docs/deployment/managed-scanning.md

 # Add repositories to Semgrep in bulk

-**Semgrep cloud scanning** enables you to add repositories to your Semgrep org in bulk without adding or changing your CI workflows.
+**Semgrep managed scanning** enables you to add repositories to your Semgrep org in bulk without adding or changing your CI workflows.

 This is an alternative method to [adding Semgrep in CI](/deployment/add-semgrep-to-ci).
 Instead of adding a Semgrep job or workflow to your CI/CD pipeline, repositories are added to Semgrep AppSec Platform.

 ## Feature maturity and support

-- Cloud scanning is in **public beta** for existing Semgrep customers on a paid plan.
+- Managed scanning is in **public beta** for existing Semgrep customers on a paid plan.
-- Cloud scanning supports hosted GitHub (GitHub.com) and GitHub Enterprise Server plans.
+- Managed scanning supports hosted GitHub (GitHub.com) and GitHub Enterprise Server plans.
     - This guide provides self-service enablement steps for **hosted GitHub plans**.
     - For GitHub Enterprise Server users, contact your technical account manager (TAM).
 - Please leave feedback by either contacting your technical account manager (TAM) or through the **<i class="fa-solid fa-bullhorn"></i> Feedback** form in Semgrep AppSec Platform's navigation bar.
-- Cloud scanning is available for all Semgrep products you have purchased, including:
+- Managed scanning is available for all Semgrep products you have purchased, including:
     - Semgrep Code
     - Semgrep Supply Chain
     - Semgrep Secrets

 :::note
 To receive Supply Chain findings, you must have a supported lockfile in your repository.
-Cloud scanning does **not** support lockfile generation.
+Managed scanning does **not** support lockfile generation.
 :::

 ## Requirements

-Cloud scanning requires **[<i class="fas fa-external-link fa-xs"></i> read access](https://docs.github.com/en/rest/authentication/permissions-required-for-github-apps?apiVersion=2022-11-28)** to your code in GitHub for the repositories you choose to scan.
+managed scanning requires **[<i class="fas fa-external-link fa-xs"></i> read access](https://docs.github.com/en/rest/authentication/permissions-required-for-github-apps?apiVersion=2022-11-28)** to your code in GitHub for the repositories you choose to scan.
 Semgrep clones your repository at the beginning of every scan.
 Once the scan completes, the clone is destroyed and is not persisted anywhere.

 The access to your code is facilitated by a **private Semgrep GitHub app** that you create and register in your GitHub organization.